-Reference benchmarks
+Reference benchmark

-Choose reference benchmarks with values further away from the median land value (upper and lower quartiles).
+Choose reference benchmarks with values further away from the median land value (upper and lower quartile).
 Then:

-- Use direct comparison to value these as at 1 July and check your reference benchmarks rate of change against the primary benchmark's rate of change - If the rate of change of reference benchmarks varies by more than 10% decide on the most appropriate method to value the subgroup the reference benchmark represents.
+- Use direct comparison to value these at 1 July and check your reference benchmarks ate of change against the primary benchmark's rate of change - If the rate of change of reference benchmarks varies by more than 10% decide on the most appropriate method to value, the subgroup the reference benchmark represents.